 How Transplants Work

-To transplant either stem cells or bone marrow, surgeons follow a structured process designed to replace diseased or damaged bone marrow with healthy cells.
-The objective is to restore the body’s ability to produce blood cells essential for health.
-The process begins with the preparation phase, where patients undergo chemotherapy or radiation to eradicate the diseased bone marrow.
+Transplants work through a carefully structured medical process that replaces diseased or damaged bone marrow with healthy cells.
+This life-saving procedure works to restore the body’s ability to produce essential blood cells.
+The process works in three main phases: First, the preparation phase works by using chemotherapy or radiation to clear out diseased bone marrow.

-This process encapsulates a journey of renewal for patients, offering a chance to rebuild their body’s blood-producing capacity.
+This medical procedure works as a transformative journey for patients, effectively working to rebuild their body’s blood-producing capability.

 What Is The Stem Cell Transplant Process?